SalaamRasak/SalaamRasak/README.md

 ---

 ## 📚 Research & Thought Leadership
-Backed by a **Bachelor’s and Master’s degree in Political Science (with distinction)**, my work bridges social science insights with computational analytics.
+Backed by a **Bachelor’s and Master’s degree in Political Science (with distinction)** from Obafemi Awolowo University, my work bridges social science insights with computational analytics.
 - ✍️ I’ve authored research on **governance, elections, and decision-making**
 - 🔎Published in reputable journals and indexed on [Google Scholar](https://scholar.google.com/citations?user=dqkKM6wAAAAJ&hl=en)
 - Published on [Medium](https://medium.com/@rasaksalaamo)